The EU Maritime Profile – the maritime cluster in the EU

 And in terms of gross tonnage, EU Member State-flagged Ropax vessels make up over half of the total of all Ropax ships worldwide:

-Regarding fishing vessels, there are over to 72,500 fishing vessels registered in EU Member States, which makes this vessel type the most numerous.
-In the following graphs the evolution of the numbers of fishing vessels in total and per EU Member State is presented for the years 2016-2022.
+Regarding fishing vessels, there are over 70 thousand fishing vessels registered in EU Member States, which makes this vessel type the most numerous.
+In the following graphs the evolution of the numbers of fishing vessels in total and per EU Member State is presented for the years 2016-2023.
 The graphs include all sizes of fishing vessels.

 For fishing vessels length is a key parameter used as a threshold in the scope of fishing vessel safety legislation.
 Smaller fishing vessels (below 15m of length overall – LOA) are the vast majority of the fleet.
 In more details: